 A. Nearly everything you need for fishing will be provided by your charter; however, for your enjoyment and comfort, you might want to consider bringing the following:

 Q. What does a regular fishing day look like?

-If you are bill-fishing, you will not be allowed to haul your catch onto the boat, as it is illegal to bring any type of billfish (sailfish or marlin) out of the water.
+In Costa Rica we take excellent care of our environment, so if you are bill-fishing, you will not be allowed to haul your catch onto the boat, as it is illegal to bring any type of billfish (sailfish or marlin) out of the water.
 This Costa Rican law is designed for the safety, well-being and preservation of our country’s billfish population.

-Professional photographers and videographers are available to capture your day (just ask!) and you are also welcomed to bring your own equipment.
+Professional photographers and videographers are available to capture your day (just ask!)

 Q. When is the best time of year to book a fishing trip?